 If your Citi Diamond Preferred card application is denied, you have a few options.

-If denied, you can ask why your application was declined.
-The lender is required to provide this information, and it will give you insight into what you should do next.
-While your credit score is one component of a card application, lenders take into account other factors.
-For example, you could be denied because you accidentally submitted incorrect information on the application or your income level is low and the issuer is not confident you would be able to make your monthly payments.
+If denied, you can ask Citi directly why your application was declined.
+The issuer is required to provide this information, and it will give you insight into what you should do next.
+While your credit score is one component of a card application, lenders do consider other factors.
+For example, you could be denied because you accidentally entered your address incorrectly on the application, or because your income level is too low and the issuer is not confident you would be able to make your monthly payments.

-If nothing is amiss on your application, you can also check your credit report.
-If your credit report contains errors, you can open a dispute to fix them.
+If nothing is amiss on your application, you can also check your credit report — and if your credit report contains errors, you can open a dispute to fix them.
 Every 12 months, you can get a free copy of your credit report from all three national credit bureaus via AnnualCreditReport.com.

-If you still don’t currently qualify for the Citi Diamond Preferred card, Citi has other card options that could be better suited to your needs.
+If after those steps you still don’t qualify for the Citi Diamond Preferred, Citi has other card options that could be better suited to your needs.
 If you want a card with an introductory period on balance transfers but are also interested in getting cash back, the Citi® Double Cash Card may be for you.
-This card is a solid flat-rate cash back card, offering up to 2% cash back (1% when you charge purchases and an additional 1% as you make payments for those purchases), with an 18-month 0% intro APR on balance transfers (followed by 14.74% to 24.74% variable APR).
+This card is a solid flat-rate cash back card, offering up to 2 percent cash back (1 percent when you charge purchases and an additional 1 percent as you make payments for those purchases), with an 18-month 0 percent intro APR on balance transfers (followed by 18.49 percent to 28.49 percent variable APR).

-Before applying or reapplying for a card, take the time to review your credit score and work on improving it, if it’s not where you need it to be.
+However, before applying or reapplying for a card, you should take the time to review your credit score and work on improving it, if it’s not where you need it to be.
 The best thing you can do is be honest with yourself and start building up your credit rather than lower your score even further with repeated hard inquiries, which occur every time you apply for a new credit card.

 How can I improve my score to get this card?